Analysts expect to see significant changes this April with the US economy, inflation, and mortgage rates.

 FHA loans were strongly curtailed after the real estate market collapse in 2008.
 Since 2009, most condos did not qualify for FHA loans.
 The problem was that FHA loans require mortgage insurance and this insurance was only available for about 6.5% of all condos.

 In America, there are about 160,000 condominium projects (complexes and buildings).
 The new FHA program makes mortgage insurance possible for about 20,000 to 60,000 more condominium projects nationally.
 Not all condos will qualify for this FHA program; however about half of them will.

 Both first-time buyers and people who are down-sizing by selling a larger home appreciate condos.
 Maintenance costs and upkeep for a condo are typically less than caring for a larger home.

 For condo buyers, who could not get FHA loans in the past, they may now qualify for the mortgage insurance needed if they could not get it before.
 Then, they can refinance a loan to get a better deal with FHA financing if they want to do this.

 Easier Condominium Sales

-Real estate agents should become aware of the new FHA program and inform their clients if a condo buyer can use an FHA loan to finance the purchase.
+Real estate agents should become aware of this FHA program and inform their clients if a condo buyer can use an FHA loan to finance the purchase.
 This is a very impactful change for the condominium market dynamics.
-This new FHA loan program is the first of its kind to occur since around 2009, a decade ago, which is great news for condo buyers.
+This FHA loan program is the first of its kind to occur since around 2009, a decade ago, which is great news for condo buyers.

 Need a Mortgage?